What's Really In The Bag: Orijen Dry Puppy Food

 Orijen, like all kibble, falls short of carbohydrates.
 Orijen chooses to use legumes in this recipe.
 A mixture of red lentils, pinto beans, green peas, green lentils, navy beans, and chickpeas.
 Legumes are high in protein, but they are incomplete, meaning they do not supply all essential amino acids.
 Many companies use plant-based proteins to boost the protein content, but it does not mean that it is a bioavailable source.
 Legumes are also abundant in anti-nutrients which inhibit the absorption of nutrients.
 This is why nuts and seeds must be soaked 24 hours before feeding.
 Soaking helps reduce the anti-nutrients and allows for better digestion.

-Seeing legumes, Canine Dilated Cardiomyopathy (DCM) may pop into mind.
-It is vital to remember that DCM is a complicated topic and is still being researched.
+Legumes often are entangled with Canine Dilated Cardiomyopathy (DCM).
+It is vital to remember that DCM is a complicated topic and is still being studied.
 But what is known is that genetics, incomplete amino acids, and anti-nutrients can all play a role in DCM.
-A diet low in amino acids plus anti-nutrients has the ability to inhibit nutrient absorption and create a disaster for a dog with a genetic predisposition.
+A diet low in amino acids plus anti-nutrients can inhibit nutrient absorption and create a disaster for a dog with a genetic predisposition.
 Breeds most prone to DCM are Doberman Pinchers, Golden Retrievers, Great Danes, and Boxers.
 There are more breeds, but more research must be conducted.
-The best thing to do if you must feed a food high in legumes is to add real nutrients into the bowl, especially fresh animal proteins to ensure complete protein sources.
-This can be easily done with kibble boosters.
+As of March 2022, New research has been published that shows grain-free foods are not the cause of DCM, which points to the actual cause, there are too many plant ingredients (incomplete amino acids) in pet foods and not enough quality meat being used.

 Looking at Orijen's nutrient label, they practice ingredient splitting.
 Ingredient splitting is when companies break down their plant-based products into different names/categories to ensure that the animal-based products look as though they make up most of the recipe.
 For example, rather than putting "40% corn," a company will put "20% cornmeal, 20% corn flour" to prioritize animal products.
 If you were to combine all the legume products under one name, it would sit much higher on the ingredient list.